REPO4EU/network_medicine_drug_repurposing_tutorial/nextflow_pipeline/README.md

 --seeds ../data/NeDRex_api/seed_genes_huntingtons_disease.csv \
 --network ../data/NeDRex_api/filtered_ppi_only_reviewed_proteins_solution.csv \
 --id_space uniprot \
+--skip_digest \
+--skip_annotation \
---outdir results \
+--outdir results
---skip_evaluation
 ```

 </details>

-## Task 2: Run the evaluation workflow
+## Task 2: Run the seed permutation workflow
 Once the run from Task 1 is complete, we have our first results to examine.
-Next, let’s run the evaluation workflow by resuming the previous pipeline run without skipping the evaluation.
+Next, let’s run the seed permutation workflow by resuming the previous pipeline run.
 This will make use of cached processes.

 > [!NOTE]
+> The seed permutation-based evaluation workflow does not run per default.
+Enable it using the `--run_seed_permutation` flag.
+>
 > A pipeline run can be resumed by providing the `-resume` flag.

 <details markdown="1">
 <summary> Solution </summary>